Skip to content

-Full sprint lifecycle from planning to completion with task carryover.
-Burndown charts, velocity tracking, AI-powered workload balancing, and sprint completion prediction all in one place.
+Full sprint lifecycle with task carryover.
+Burndown charts, velocity tracking, and AI workload balancing.

 How it works